-As you’ve scrolled this far down this page, you might be interested in the redundancy announcement cheat sheet :
+As you’ve scrolled this far down this page, you might be interested in the redundancy announcement script :

-To make life easier, I’ve created this to help out employers break the news to employees as well as possible.
+To make life easier, I’ve created this script and guide to help out employers break the news to employees as well as possible.

 So to prepare for when you’re announcing redundancy